Ants in your house or business, not fun.

 services Waynesboro, Fishersville, Staunton, and Lexington Virginia areas in Augusta county and Rockbridge county Va.

 Ants are one of the most common invading household pests next to cockroaches because they are organized and social (roaches are neither even though you may find them in groups).
 A scout ant can easily get into your home.
 One small ant can usually go unnoticed.
-This one ant is searching for food and once it finds it the rest of the ants follow a chemical trail directly to the food source.
-Now you will notice them as there are numerous ants doing what ants do best, finding and storing food.
+This one ant is foraging for food and once it finds food the rest of the ants follow a chemical trail directly to the source.
+Now you will notice them, as there are numerous ants doing what ants do best, finding and storing food.
+They will form trails to the food souce and keep coming until it is gone all the while the foraging ants are looking for more food to take from your home.

 Brown Exterminating has a program for ridding your house from ants.
 Services ranging from prevention to spot treatment of an existing ant infestation and a monthly program designed to keep them out for good.
 One of our licensed inspectors would be happy to identify the ants and provide information on how we plan to rid your house of the invading ants.
 We service Waynesboro, Fishersville, Staunton, Stuarts Draft and Lyndhurst Virginia as well as Augusta county.
 Call today for a free quote.